confluentinc/kafka-connect-storage-cloud/kafka-connect-s3/docs/s3_connector.rst

 .. note:: You need to make sure the connector user has write access to the S3 bucket specified in ``s3.bucket.name`` and has deployed credentials `appropriately <http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html>`_.
-   You can also pass additional properties to credential provider, please refer to the `Configurable credential provider`_ section.
+   You can also pass additional properties to credentials provider, please refer to the `Configurable credentials provider`_ section.

 To import a few records with a simple schema in Kafka, start the Avro console producer as follows: